kevin1024/pytest-httpbin/README.md

 pytest-httpbin suports Python 2.6, 2.7, 3.4, and pypy.
 It will automatically install httpbin and flask when you install it from pypi.

+[httpbin](https://github.com/kennethreitz/httpbin) itself does not support python 2.6 as of version 0.6.0, when the Flask-common dependency was added.
+If you need python 2.6 support pin the httpbin version to 0.5.0

 ## Running the pytest-httpbin test suite

 If you want to run pytest-httpbin's test suite, you'll need to install requests and pytest, and then use the ./runtests.sh script.